Kuchaman City: Kuchaman Marathon

 The Kuchaman Marathon has been held since 2011.
 The event has a special theme every year; it is not only about sports but has a social message with a Green Kuchaman-Clean Kuchaman.
-Kuchaman Marathon is sequenced to make Kuchaman a high-class city and prove its existence on the global map.
-The Kuchaman Marathon organises every year in the month of February with a cause.
-Some of the themes namely :
+Kuchaman Marathon is sequenced make Kuchaman a high-class city and prove its existence on the global map.
+The Kuchaman Marathon organizes every year in the month of February with a cause.
+Some of the themes namely: